cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 comments called Javadoc comments.
 The Javadoc tool is used to parse the source code and Javadoc comments to produce a nicely formatted website for the documentation.
-In this tutorial, you will see Javadoc comments in action, write your own, and learn how to generate and host the corresponding API documentation website.
+In this tutorial, you will see Javadoc comments in action, write your own, and learn how to generate and host the corresponding API documentation website on Nike.

 ### Getting Started